Frederik & Mary’s Dannebrog Tour – Days Two and Three

 The following day, day three, it was only Crown Prince Frederik who was ‘on show’ – out bright and early to open the fish auction at the auction office in Hanstholm.
 The Prince, after opening the auction by ringing a customary large gold bell, then acted as auctioneer for the seafood on offer – lobsters.
 Apparently, the lobsters sold for 405DKK per kilo.

-Click here to read more about the Dannebrog tour.Filed under Danish Royals
+Click here to read more about the Dannebrog tour.Filed under Denmark

-Tagged Crown Prince Frederik, Crown Princess Mary, Dannebrog, Prince Vincent, Princess Josephine, Yachts.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Dannebrog, Prince Vincent of Denmark, Princess Josephine of Denmark, Yachts.